Olex2/help/gui/EN/home/start.md

 A metal complex with bound water molecules and one molecule of water of hydration.

 ## Malbac URL[https://youtu.be/3jC2CVqSkgc, YOUTUBE]
-A molecule of toluene across a symmetry element.
+A palladium complex with a molecule of toluene across a symmetry element.
 This is a good example to practice solvent masking, adding molecules with the FragmentDB tool and also to create such a solvent in the structure model from scratch.

 ##Timmy
 A continuous solid: Calcium tartrate.